-Editor’s note: Former CIA paramilitary officer James Parker Jr. often talked to me about his days in Southeast Asia, including the secret war in Laos.
+Editor’s note: Longtime CIA covert operations officer James Parker Jr. often talked to me about his days in Southeast Asia, including the secret war in Laos.
 He told stories of another case officer and former Green Beret, George Washington Bacon III, who became a mercenary in Angola.
 Here is an excerpt from Parker’s writings, which include Battle for Skyline Ridge: The Secret CIA War in Laos.
 In the following segment, he writes about Bacon, the legendary agent “Kayak.” ~SKK

 In northeast Laos, which had 600 miles of frontage on North Vietnam, the only American presence on the ground at any one time was a dozen or so CIA paramilitary case officers working with local guerrillas.
 Some came to work this remote, dangerous job from the Montana smoke jumper corps, who had years of experience working with planes in mountains similar to those in this area.
 This group was, to the man, hardy, rugged no-nonsense cowboys.
 An individual known in the CIA as “Hog” came from this group.
 Others came from combat tours in Vietnam, including “Kayak.”

 Men assigned to Long Tieng, the CIA headquarters in northeast Laos, tended to stay for years.
 If they were ex-smoke jumpers, they came in on contract to do mostly aerial delivery chores and then just hung around getting their contract extended time and again.